How to Fall Asleep in 2 Minutes Using the Military Sleep Method

 For this step, try to only focus on breathing.
 In and out.
 No need to think about anything else.

-Step 4: Relax Your Lower Body
+Step 4: Ease the Tension in Your Lower Body

 At this point, intentionally let your chest start to relax.
 Once you feel your chest muscles relaxing, start to relax your leg muscles, beginning with your upper legs before moving to your lower legs.